Cash Management Strategies to Protect Your Money

 Tariffs don't just raise prices ... they squeeze your margins from multiple directions.
 Supplies cost more.
 Shipping jumps overnight.
 Packaging materials you ordered last month arrive at this month's higher price.
 And if you're importing parts, tools, or finished goods?
 The math changes before you can adjust your pricing.

 You can't control tariff policy.
 But you can control how you manage cash while costs shift around you.
-I'll show you how to reduce decision fatigue.
+That is what this section is for.

-This section gives you four practical systems to protect your money: a simple daily tracker that shows your cash position every morning, a banking strategy that saves you fees while earning better interest, guidance on payment methods that won't create compliance nightmares, and a 30-day reset that will keep you CRA-compliant without drowning in paperwork.
+These four practical systems protect your money when costs move faster than you can react.
+A simple daily tracker that shows your cash position every morning, a banking strategy that saves you fees while earning better interest, guidance on payment methods that won't create compliance nightmares, and a 30-day reset that will keep you CRA-compliant without drowning in paperwork.
+I'll show you how to reduce some of your decision fatigue.

 You don't need perfect books to run your business day-to-day.
 But you do need to know where your cash stands, which payment methods are safe, and how to stay compliant before CRA comes knocking.
-These strategies build the routine that makes all three possible.
+These strategies build the routine and rhythm that makes all three possible.

 Choose Your Path: Which Cash Problem Is Causing You The Most Pain?

-• "I never know if I have enough money to spend."
+"I never know if I have enough money to spend."

 Constantly guessing whether you can afford that supply order or new tool?
 Start by putting your cash on autopilot so know your cash position.
 Every day you can make spending decisions with confidence, not fear.

-• "I'm paying too much in bank fees and earning nothing on my balance."
+"I'm paying too much in bank fees and earning nothing on my balance."

-• "I'm worried about payment security and CRA compliance."
+"I'm worried about payment security and CRA compliance."

-Are you using Zelle, Venmo, Cash App, PayPal (popular P2P payment services), and three credit cards without knowing if you're creating a compliance nightmare?
-Find out why you are right to be cautious when using personal payment apps.
-Find out best practices for the Canadian platform economy, how to protect yourself from fraud, and what CRA's digital economy rules mean for you.
+You are right to be cautious when using personal payment apps.
+Find out best practices for the Canadian platform economy, how to protect yourself from fraud, and what CRA's digital economy rules and enhanced monitoring mean actually mean for your business.

-• "I'm months behind on my books and terrified of an audit."
+"I'm months behind on my books and terrified of an audit."

-Starting from scratch or drowning in existing chaos?
-The 30-Day CRA admin reset meets you where you are and builds simple routines over a four week period that become as automatic as your morning coffee.
 By day 30, you'll be on your way to audit-ready books, less stressed, more in control of your paperwork, and the numbers to make smart money decisions.
 Start by starting ... your future self will thank you.

 Quick Compliance Check: Are You CRA-Ready?